stackforge/fuel-docs/userdocs/fuel-install-guide/sysreq/sysreq_network_requirements.rst

 Storage, Management, and Baremetal networks if you installed the OpenStack Bare Metal service.

-The Private network appears in the Network Settings tab if the environment networking segmentation type is tunneling segmentation.
+The Private network appears in the network settings tab if the environment networking segmentation type is tunneling segmentation.
-It does not appear in the Network Settings tab in case of VLAN segmentation as it has no L3 settings.
+It does not appear in the network settings tab in case of VLAN segmentation as it has no L3 settings.

 The Private network will (always) appear in the Node Interfaces Configuration